-existing

-mechanisms /

-objectives

-existing mechanisms / objectives

-Cyfiawnhad dros y gyfradd sicrwydd uchod.
-Lle bo sicrwydd 'Rhannol' neu 'Dim Sicrwydd' wedi'i nodi uchod, nodwch gamau i gyflawni sicrwydd 'Derbyniol' uchod, a'r terfyn amser ar gyfer cyflawni hyn:

-Justification for the above assurance rating.
-Where 'Partial' or 'No' assurance has been indicated above, please indicate steps to achieve 'Acceptable' assurance or above, and the timeframe for achieving this:

-This document provides acceptable but not significant assurance because with fewer investment restrictions the returns for the Charity could be increased.
-As with all investments however, markets can fluctuate and the value of the investments can both increase and decrease over time.

-Cyswllt ag Amcan/Amcanion Strategol: Link to Strategic Objective(s): Aligned to the Awyr Las Charity Strategy Goblygiadau rheoleiddio a lleol: Regulatory and legal implications: All activity carried out for and on behalf of the charity is managed in line with Charity Commission guidance and regulation.
-Yn unol â WP7, a oedd EqlA yn angenrheidiol ac a gafodd ei gynnal?
-In accordance with WP7 has an EqlA been identified as necessary and undertaken?
-Equality Impact (EqIA) and a socio-economic (SED) impact assessments not applicable.
-Yn unol â WP68, a oedd SEIA yn angenrheidiol ac a gafodd ei gynnal?
-In accordance with WP68, has an SEIA identified as necessary been undertaken?
-Equality Impact (EqIA) and a socio-economic (SED) impact assessments not applicable.
-Manylion am risgiau sy'n gysylltiedig â phwnc a chwmpas y papur hwn, gan gynnwys risgiau newydd (croesgyfeirio at y BAF a'r CRR) Details of risks associated with the subject and scope of this paper, including new risks( cross reference to the BAF and CRR) All risks are included in the Charity Risk Register and are reviewed by the Charitable Funds Committee on an annual basis.
-Goblygiadau ariannol o ganlyniad i roi'r argymhellion ar waith.
-Financial implications as a result of implementing the recommendations As per the report.
-The potential level of future investment income may be impacted by the Investment Policy.
+0 ALLES loand existing mechanisms / objectives existing mechanisms / objectives Cyfiawnhad dros y gyfradd sicrwydd uchod.
+Lle bo sicrwydd 'Rhannol' neu 'Dim Sicrwydd' wedi'i nodi uchod, nodwch gamau i gyflawni sicrwydd 'Derbyniol' uchod, a'r terfyn amser ar gyfer cyflawni hyn: Justification for the above assurance rating. indicated above, please indicate steps to achi timeframe for achieving this: This document provides acceptable but not signif restrictions the returns for the Charity could be in can fluctuate and the value of the investments ca creased.
+As with all investments how wever, markets Cyswllt ag Amcan/Amcanion Strategol: Link to Strategic Objective(s): Aligned to th e Awyr Las Charity ^v Strategy Goblygiadau rheoleiddio a lleol: Regulatory and legal implications: charity is ma All activity carried out for and on behalf of the charity is managed in line with Charity Commission guidance and regulation.
+Yn unol â WP7, a oedd EqIA yn angenrheidiol ac a gafodd ei gynnal?
+In accordance with WP7 has an EqIA been identified as necessary and undertaken? pact (EqIA) and a tassessments not Yn unol â WP68, a oedd SEIA yn angenrheidio ac a gafodd ei gynnal?
+In accordance with WP68, has an SEIA identified as necessary been undertaken? bact (EqIA) and a t assessments not Manylion am risgiau sy'n gysylltiedig â phwno a chwmpas y papur hwn, gan gynnwys risgiau newydd (croesgyfeirio at y BAF a'r CRR) Details of risks associated with the subject ar scope of this paper, including new risks(cross reference to the BAF and CRR) and are revie included in the Cha wed by the Charita on an annual basis. , , , , , , , , , , , , , , , , , , , , Goblygiadau ariannol o ganlyniad i roi'r argymhellion ar waith.
+Financial implications as a result of implementing the recommendations eport.
+The potentia ncome may be imp Policy.

 Goblygiadau gweithlu o ganlyniad i roi'r argymhellion ar waith.
 Workforce implications as a result of implementing the recommendations Not applicable - Paper is to present the financial position of the charity.
 Adborth, ymateb a chrynodeb dilynol ar ôl ymgynghori Feedback, response, and follow up summary following consultation Not applicable - Paper is to present the financial position of the charity.
-Cysylltiadau â risgiau BAF: (neu gysylltiadau â'r Gofrestr Risg Gorfforaethol) Links to BAF risks: (or links to the Corporate Risk Register) Not linked to specific risk on BAF/CRR Rheswm dros gyflwyno adroddiad i fwrdd cyfrinachol (lle bo'n berthnasol) Reason for submission of report to confidential board (where relevant) Not applicable
+Cysylltiadau â risgiau BAF: (neu gysylltiadau â'r Gofrestr Risg Gorfforaethol) Links to BAF risks: (or links to the Corporate Risk Register) Not linked to specific risk on BAF/CRR Rheswm dros gyflwyno adroddiad i fwrdd cyfrinachol (lle bo'n berthnasol) Reason for submission of report to confidential board (where relevant) Not applicable Camau Nesaf: Gweithredu argymhellion Next Steps: Implementation of recommendations

-Camau Nesaf:

-Gweithredu argymhellion

-Next Steps:

-Implementation of recommendations